ArthTechnologies/ocelot/files/docs/privacy_old.md

 Changes to these terms:
-- If changes to these terms are needed, we will put them into effect 30 days after the changes are made visible.
+- If changes to these terms are needed, we will put them into effect a month after the changes are made visible.